Pezzab/childmaintenance/README.md

-# Parental Guidance
+# Child Maintenance
-## A custom WordPress parent theme framework
+## A custom WordPress child theme

-**Parent theme that works in conjunction with [Child Maintenance](https://github.com/Pezzab/childmaintenance) - a Bootstrap and Hybrid based DIY theme framework**
+**Child theme that works in conjunction with [Parental Guidance](https://github.com/Pezzab/childmaintenance) - a Bootstrap and Hybrid based DIY theme framework**

 ## Instructions